0113 297 1200

 Having worked for the Official Solicitor, Susan has extensive knowledge of serious medical treatment cases, including end of life decisions.
 In these sensitive matters she has acted for both patients and their families.

-Susan has represented local authorities and been involved in many transitional care cases concerning children.
+Susan has represented local authorities and been involved in many cases concerning children transitioning into adult care.

-(1) the issue of P’s capacity in relation to his medical treatment for uncontrollable epilepsy, contact with his adoptive mother and capacity to conduct litigation;
+(1) the issue of P's capacity in relation to his medical treatment for uncontrollable epilepsy, contact with his adoptive mother and capacity to conduct proceedings;

 Susan acted for P thorough his litigation friend, the Official Solicitor.
 P's legal costs were funded by the Legal Aid Agency.
 The court ordered that it was in P's best interests to reside at his supported living placement where he was deprived of his liberty with significant restrictions on his contact.
 This case stated when it is appropriate for the state to interfere in the private and family lives of incapacitated persons.